 Secondly, you’ll want to examine the actual buying experience.

 Once in a store, the feature 81% of buyers care about most is competitive pricing.
-It’s important to realize that you don’t necessarily have to be the cheapest product, but you can aim to be the best value for money.
+It’s important to realize that you don’t necessarily have to be the cheapest product, but you can aim to be the best value for money product.

-3. How Do Changing Factors in Society Affect Decisions?
+3. How Does Changing Factors in Society Affect Decisions?

-Cultural factors, societal norms, and any major changes within our environment can impact buying habits.
+Cultural factors, societal norms, and any significant changes in our environment can impact buying habits.

 These factors sometimes display as stereotypes, resulting in a negative impact on marketing efforts.
 However, when used correctly, cultural factors and societal norms are helpful to predict changes and adjust to modern times.

 How will that impact someone’s decision to buy your product?
 You can only begin to answer that question by researching the implications of cultural factors for your situation.
-Keep an eye on what norms are changing, so you can create a strategy based on buying habits that will be around for the long term.
+Keep an eye on what norms are changing, so you can create a strategy based on buying habits that will be around for a long time.

 Competing in an increasingly crowded market can seem impossible.
 Identifying the buying habits of your target audience may be the key that unlocks your success.
 Once you know the sweet spot for their purchasing decisions, you should be able to cut through the noise and reach them.

-In this article, we brought you three questions to help:
+In this article, we’ve presented three questions to you: